gicait/geoserver-rest/docs/source/advance_use.rst

         geo.create_coveragestore(layer_name=file_name, path=tiff, workspace='geonode')    #, overwrite=True

-The following code will upload all the ``tiff`` files located in data/landuse to the GeoServer.
+The following code will upload all the ``tiff`` files (with extendsion .tiff or .tif) located in data/landuse to the GeoServer.

 .. code-block:: python3